Bariloche: 19th century to 1895

 The area had stronger connections to Chile than to the distant city of Buenos Aires during most of the 19th century, but the explorations of Francisco Moreno and the Argentine campaigns of the Conquest of the Desert established the legitimacy of the Argentine government.
 It thought the area was a natural expansion of the Viedma colony and the Andes were the natural frontier to Chile.
 In the 1881 border treaty between Chile and Argentina, the Nahuel Huapi area was recognized as part of Argentina.

-German settlers begun to arrive in neighboring southern Chile from the 1840s.
+German settlers began to arrive in neighboring southern Chile from the 1840s.
 Some of these settlers and their descendants begun a lucrative leather industry obtaining leather from indigenous communities across the Andes.
 In the 1880s, the Argentine Army displaced indigenous communities, disrupting this trade and forcing leather merchants in Chile to cross the Andes to obtain supplies.
 This way numerous entrepreneurs from Chile, many with a German background, established cattle and trade business in the area of Nahuel Huapi and Lácar lakes.